Tejosharan/Predictive-life-blueprint-generator/README.md

 # Predictive-life-blueprint-generator
 Gives us a good score to tell what actions to take to improve ourselves in life such as health, financial goals etc

+"I designed a Reinforcement Learning system using PPO and SAC to optimize multi-domain life planning decisions across career, finance, and health.
+I engineered a custom simulation environment called LifePlanEnv with a shaped reward function — R = 0.35·career + 0.35·finance + 0.30·health minus penalties.
+The PPO agent uses a clipped surrogate objective with GAE advantage estimation and an Actor-Critic neural network.
+The SAC agent uses twin Q-networks, an experience replay buffer of 1 million transitions, and automatic entropy tuning.
+Both agents significantly outperform the baseline heuristic — SAC achieves around 60% higher reward but PPO converges faster and uses less memory.
+The system outputs an optimal policy — concrete actions the agent recommends for each life domain."